kokamisama/.config/README.md

-# config.jsonc
+# Fastfetch

-This file contains configuration settings for FastFetch.
+This contains configuration settings for FastFetch.
 Before making any changes to this file, it's highly recommended to create a backup by simply making a copy.
 This ensures that you can revert to the previous configuration if needed.

 ## File Location